EP4/c9.ide.language.php.wordpress/README.md

 ### 0.0.2a - 2017-02-13

 * Updating WordPress Coding Standards with the latest release as of 2017-02-10.
-* Updading PHPCompabitity standards with the latest release as of 2017-02-06
+* Updating PHPCompabitity standards with the latest release as of 2017-02-06

 ### 0.0.1 (alpha) - 2017-02-10